roytang/blog/content/post/2008/08/ptq-berlin-i.md

 Games: 7-7, Matches: 3-2

-Hay&#8230;I was thinking of dropping at this point, but I figured I needed more play experience for the GP (I don't think I'll be able to play in the last 2 Sunday GPTs)
+Hay...
+I was thinking of dropping at this point, but I figured I needed more play experience for the GP (I don't think I'll be able to play in the last 2 Sunday GPTs)

 **